 Executive Summary

-As being one of the most attractive Western European countries, Germany has experienced a large influx of migrants since the beginning of the Syrian Civil War in 2011.
-It has the highest influx number of migrants in 2014 since 1992. dealIt is likely therefore, that there are some difficulties and tensions within society, since Germany is not prepared to cope with this unexpected situation.
+As one of the most attractive Western European countries for refugees, Germany has experienced a large influx of migrants since the beginning of the Syrian Civil War in 2011.
+It has the highest influx number of migrants in 2014 since 1992.
+Since Germany is not prepared to deal with this unexpected situation, there are some difficulties and tensions within society.

 Besides that, there is still a presence of right wing extremism in Germany nowadays.
 In a study of political scientist Christoph Butterwegge of 2006, research findings have shown that there is right wing extremism in the media reporting of several German tabloids.
-In general, it is found that the analysed articles by Butterwegge contain including xenophobic language, infiltrated by right wing extremism and anti-migration ideologies.
+In general, it is found that the articles analysed by Butterwegge contain right wing extremist language, including xenophobic language and anti-migration ideologies.
 However, it is likely that the migration background of 2006 differs from that of nowadays.
-Therefore, it is interesting to find out whether , ,or not there is still a presence of right wing extremism in relation to migration in the actual tabloid reporting.
+Therefore, it is interesting to find out whether or not, in the actual tabloid reporting, right wing extremism in relation to migration is still present.
 To find this out, the following research question has been formulated: “How do German tabloids use right wing extremist ideology to report about migrants nowadays compared to ten years ago?”.

 The year of 2006 was characterised by having the lowest migration inflow since 1987.
 Although the migration situation is quite stable, the calm in Germany society was threatened by the hate against migrants of right wing extremists.
 In the study of Butterwegge of 2006, it is found that the media can play a big role in shaping one’s reality.
-Because of the xenophobic language of some analysed articles, it ruins the social climate as ethnic minorities do not gain respect within society.
+Because of the xenophobic language of some analysed articles, it may ruin the social climate as ethnic minorities do not gain respect within society.
 Especially tabloids dramatise, scandalise and exaggerate their messages, which are known as manipulations.
-Additionally, right wing extremist campaigns against “foreigners ” gain support by the media, violence against migrants is rarely to be found in articles.
+Additionally, right wing extremist campaigns against “foreigners ” gain support by the media, although violence against migrants is rarely to be found in articles.

-However, after ten years, have been foundthe method of content analysis, as has been applied on two German tabloids, Bild and Morgenpost shows different findings.
+However, ten years later, different results have been found after applying the method of content analysis on two German tabloids, Bild and Morgenpost.
 The actual migration background is completely different from that of 2006 as Germany is experiencing the highest influx number in 2014 since 1992.
-Research Thisfindings indicate that there is no right wing extremism present in German tabloids of nowadays.
+This research suggests that there is no right wing extremism present in German tabloids of nowadays.
 They seem cautious in their reporting and even refute any activity of right wing extremists.
 The tabloids mostly report about the still ongoing refugee crisis, how refugees suffer from the situation and the stricter asylum policies.
 Because of the high numbers of refugees coming nowadays to Germany, it is likely that the media are more neutral in their reporting since it is a problematic crisis and the country has to find solutions rather than creating more hate against the increasing influx of refugees.
 However, these research findings do not represent the whole German media.
 Therefore, more research is needed on this subject.

 Table of content